MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-business-document-management-new-template-ui.md

     ![Activate a provider in Business Document Management.](./media/bdm_choose_provider.png)

 > [!NOTE]
-> Each BDM template is located in an ER format configuration that refers to the provider as the author of the configuration.
+> Each business document management template is located in an ER format configuration that refers to the provider as the author of the configuration.
 This is why an active provider is required for the template.

 ## Edit a template that is owned by another provider

-In this example the **New document** button is used to create and edit a template in an ER format configuration that is provided by another provider and located in the current Finance instance.
-In this example, the active provider is Contoso the user of which uses the provided by Microsoft ER format configuration.
-When you select **New document** and the **Select** tab, you can view all the templates of the current Finance instance that are owned by current and other providers.
-After you select a template, it's opened for creating a new editable copy of it.
-The edited template will then be stored in a new ER format configuration that is automatically generated.
+In this example, the **New document** button is used to create and edit a template in an ER format configuration that is provided by another provider and located in the current Finance instance.
+The active provider in this example is Contoso, who uses the ER format configuration that is provided by Microsoft.
+When you select **New document** on the **Select** tab, you can view all the templates of the current Finance instance that are owned by current and other providers.
+After you select a template, it opens so that you can create a new editable copy of it.
+The edited template is then stored in a new ER format configuration that is automatically generated.

 1. In the **Business document management** workspace, select **New document**.